Phase 3: The Applicant Pool and Interviewing

 Step 7: Interviews

-A welcoming environment is important for all interview methods - phone, virtual, in-person.
-The search committee may discuss ideas about how to ensure the interview process is welcoming.
-You want the best from the candidate, so set them up to give you their best.
-One example of this is to introduce yourself using your pronouns and/or list them on your video conference credentials.
+One example of welcoming is to introduce yourself using your pronouns and/or list them on your video conference credentials.
 By sharing your pronouns, you are highlighting inclusion without pressuring others to do so.
-Another way to do this is to say, “ I’d like everyone to introduce themselves by name.
-If you would like, you may also share the pronouns you use to identify yourself.”
-However, you should never insist that someone share this information as there may be several reasons a person is not comfortable sharing their pronouns.
+However, you should never insist that someone share this information as there may be several reasons a person is not comfortable doing so.
 If someone chooses not to share, that's ok.
 It is important to establish a good rapport with your candidates to ensure they choose Michigan Tech just as much as you choose them.

 Interview Questions

-The interview is the candidate’s opportunity to expand on their qualifications, as introduced by their resume and cover letter.
-They should also have the chance to talk about previous work experience.
-All interview questions must be related to the position description and asked consistently to all who are being interviewed.
-This is a place in the hiring process that could bring in bias once again, so be cognizant of this when developing the interview questions.
+All interview questions for all stages of interviews must be related to the position description and asked consistently to all who are being interviewed.
+You may ask follow-up questions only for further clarification.
 Make sure that your questions are as open-ended as they can be.
 Questions that can be answered with a “Yes” or “No” won’t help you to get to know the candidate.
 Types of questions could be

 • Focused—ask the candidate to provide examples relating to a specific skill or scenario